ssmirr/appdev-chapters/day-4-notes.md

 #### Filling out forms

-If you actually need to fill out forms and things, then here's an excellent gem with a slightly different interface than Nokogiri: [Ferrum](https://github.com/route/ferrum){:target="_blank"}.
+If you actually need to fill out forms and things, then there's another gem that's built on top of Nokogiri: [Mechanize](https://github.com/sparklemotion/mechanize){:target="_blank"}.

 #### Don't be a jerk